 A child support or maintenance obligation would be an “interest in specific property” that would render an insurance policy on the life of another viable.

-But, if your ex-spouse is really nice, your ex-spouse can get a life insurance policy against their own life and make you the beneficiary whether there is an insurable interest or not. “[O]ne may insure his own life for the benefit of another having no insurable interest therein” Colgrove v.
+But, if your ex-spouse is nice, they can get a life insurance policy against their own life and make you the beneficiary whether there is an insurable interest or not. “[O]ne may insure his own life for the benefit of another having no insurable interest therein” Colgrove v.
 Lowe, 343 Ill.
 360, 363 (Ill.
 1931)

 We all get older, get sick and die.
 Sooner or later no one will sell life insurance to the old and/or enfeebled.
 So, it is completely foreseeable that life insurance may not be available one day.